Brain Training Vs. Tutoring

 Here’s Why Tutoring Works: If your child is behind in school because of the flu, a substitute teacher, a move across the country, or even because construction workers have been running jackhammers outside the classroom window for a month, hire a tutor.
 In other words, if you can identify outside circumstances that have interfered with the delivery of information to your child, hiring someone to redeliver that information makes a lot of sense.

-Problem: Your child is struggling in class after class, year after year, and it
+Problem: Your child is frustrated and falling behind in most year after year, and

 Solution: Brain Training

-Here’s Why Brain Training Works: If a child isn’t grasping information the first time it’s presented, presenting that content over and over might eventually get a kid through an assignment or class, but it’s not addressing the root cause of the problem: weak cognitive skills.
-In other words, if a child isn’t grasping information because a cognitive skill—such as attention, auditory processing (the skill that allows the brain to analyze, blend, and segment sounds), logic, memory, or processing speed—is weak, why reteach the material over and over when instead, you can uncover the root cause of the problem and successfully strengthen that weak skill?
+Here’s Why Brain Training Works: If a child isn’t grasping information the first time it’s presented, presenting that content over and over might eventually get a kid through an assignment or class, but it’s not addressing the root cause of the problem: specific cognitive skills that need strengthening.
+In other words, if a child isn’t grasping information because a cognitive skill—such as attention, auditory processing (the skill that allows the brain to analyze, blend, and segment sounds), logic, memory, or processing speed—is weak, why reteach the material over and over when instead, you can uncover the root cause of the problem and successfully strengthen that skill?

 To be a successful learner, your child needs these two things: